Site uses cookies to provide basic functionality.

 f3c8b6b To know what you prefer instead of humbly saying Amen to what the world tells you you ought to prefer, is to have kept your soul alive. individualism preference Robert Louis Stevenson

-3e706f8 God will not have his work made manifest by cowards inspirational individualism Ralph Waldo Emerson
+3e706f8 God will not have his work made manifest by cowards individualism inspirational Ralph Waldo Emerson

 ba595c3 She smiled.
 She knew she was dying.
 But it did not matter any longer.
 She had known something which no human words could ever tell and she knew it now.
 She had been awaiting it and she felt it, as if it had been, as if she had lived it.
 Life had been, if only because she had known it could be, and she felt it now as a hymn without sound, deep under the little whole that dripped red drops into the snow, deeper than that from which the red drops came.
 A moment or an eternity- did it matter?
 Life, undefeated, existed and could exist.
-She smiled, her last smile, to so much that had been possible. life philosophy inspirational individualism Ayn Rand
+She smiled, her last smile, to so much that had been possible. inspirational life philosophy individualism Ayn Rand

 845c7a3 perhaps, if one wishes to remain an individual in the midst of the teeming multitudes, one must make oneself grotesque. individualism Salman Rushdie